sceckert/Data-and-Culture-Fall-2024/_assignments/dh-project-critique-assignment.md

 		- the project's choices in presentation (how the project shares its analysis, sources, or findings)
 		- choices in preservation (how the project preserves its sources)
 		- other choices in the methodology of the project
 - an analysis of the implications of such choices.
+    - Here, again, the goal is not just to describe the project and its choices, but to make analytical claims about how the project works.
 	-  Think about this analysis as a series of questions about the choices
 		- For instance, if a particular project has a counterintuitive interface, what sort of effect does that produce in you the reader/viewer?
 What effect might the project's team have been trying to produce?
+(Think back to our class's reading of the interfaces, navigational structure, or about pages of the Walt Whitman Archive and Emily Dickinson archive)
 - a discussion of interesting, lingering, or potentially thorny issues that emerge from the project (or the way it was )

 ## What you'll turn in:

-- A 2-3 page (double spaced) review of your project.
-(Be sure to include any relevant links)
+- A 2-3 page (double spaced) critique of the project you chose project.
+(Be sure to include citations--footnotes and screenshots can be a relevant way to include links to parts of the project)

 ## Possible Humanities Data Projects to Review